ing-bank/rokku/README.md

     > NOTE: This session expires at the expiration date specified by the STS service.
 You'll need to repeat these steps
     > everytime your session expires.

 4. Technically you're now able to use the aws cli to perform any commands through Airlock to S3.
 Airlock automatically creates the user on Ceph for you.
-Since Ranger is in place to handle authorisation, all users on Ceph can be allowed to do everything.

-   In order to grant a Ceph user access to other buckets, we currently rely on them to be `system` users.
-Airlock will automatically create the `system` user on Ceph for you, but the Airlock NPA must be manually configured as `system`:
+Since the authorisation is completely handled by ranger, authorization in Ceph should be removed to avoid conflicts.
+For this reason, ceph users need to have admin rights, granting them full control over all buckets.
+Airlock creates new users with `system` roles automatically, but the Airlock NPA must be manually configured as `system` user to be able to grant admin rights to other users:

    1. Find the ID of the docker Ceph container: